-As noted above, when doing a bulk import, you can select the Update existing users option, which allows you to update the user profile data of users that you've already added to Support.
+When doing a bulk import, you can choose to update existing users, which allows you to update the user profile data of users that you've already added.
 Be aware, however, that some of the data is replaced and some of the data is just appended to the existing data.

 The following user data is replaced: